lousydropout/invoice-me/.memory-bank/README.md

 ## Notes

-- All documents prioritize information from the current analysis session
+- All documents reflect the current implementation state
-- Scaffold state is clearly marked as "to be refactored"
+- Implementation is complete through Epic 8 (Operational Clarity)
-- Future evolution paths are documented but not required for MVP
+- AWS infrastructure code is ready for deployment (Epic 9)
 - All architectural decisions are validated and consistent across documents